fboeller/microfrontends-with-angular/README.md

 ## Benefits of microfrontends

-- Vertical services (backend and frontend are fully owned by one team)
+- Vertical services (backend and frontend are fully owned by one team, see [micro-frontends.org](https://micro-frontends.org/))
 - Ship code independently and faster
 - Freedom from existing opinionated codebase
 - Failures will likely only affect your microfrontend and not the whole app and you can release a fix more quickly